Approximating Choice Data by Discrete Choice Models

-In this paper, we obtain a necessary and sufficient condition under which random coefficient models can approximate the choice behavior generated by any random utility model.
-The condition turns out to be very simple and tractable.
+In this paper, we provide a sharp characterization of the approximation power of random-coefficient additive random utility models (ARUMs).
+We obtain a necessary and sufficient condition under which random-coefficient models can approximate the choice behavior generated by any nonparametric random utility model arbitrarily well.
+Some widely used specifications—for example, linear mixed-logit models with a limited set of observed characteristics—violate this condition and therefore cannot flexibly capture key features of choice behavior, including substitution patterns.
+We show how to identify strict preference rankings that may be difficult for a given model to approximate closely.
+We then propose algorithms to quantify the magnitude of the resulting approximation errors.
+Together, these results offer researchers practical tools to assess whether their chosen discrete choice specification is rich enough for the application at hand.

-We consider the following class of models.
-Let $X \subset \Re^k$ be the set of all alternatives, where $k$ is the number of explanatory variables.
-In a {\it utility-shock model}, the choice probability of an alternative $x$ in a choice set $D \subset X$ is given by $\rho(D,x)= \mu(\{\ep| u(x)+\ep(x)> u(y)+\ep(y) \forall y \in D\setminus \{x\}\})$, where $\ep$ is a random utility shock that follows the distribution $\mu$.\footnote{The model is often called additive random utility model.
-In this paper, we assume that $\mu$ has a density function $f$ and the support of $\mu$ (i.e., $\{\ep| f(\ep)>0\}$) is convex and open and includes zero.} The utility-shock model is general and includes the probit, logit, and nested-logit models as special cases.
-The {\it random-coefficient} version of the utility-shock model with fixed effects is defined as follows.
-The choice probability is given by

-where $m$ is a distribution over $u$ and $\eta$ is a vector of fixed effects.
-In the standard interpretation, $m$ captures the heterogeneity of preferences among consumers.
-The fixed effects $\eta$ captures the average preference for the unobserved characteristics of alternatives.\footnote{Notice that the roles of $u$ and $\eta$ are different.
-The distribution $m$ is only on $u$ but not on $\eta$.} When $\mu$ is a multivariate iid extreme-value type-I distribution, then $\rho$ reduces to a {\it mixed logit model}, which is one of the most widely used random-coefficient models (see \cite{train2009discrete}).
-Usually, researchers make a parametric assumption on $u(\cdot)$ in (\ref{eq:mll2_intro}), such as $u(x)$ is a polynomial.
-In many papers, researchers assume $u$ is linear (i.e., $u(x)= \beta \cdot x$).
-If $u$ is a polynomial of degree $d$ $m$-a.s., then the model is called the {\it degree-$d$ random-coefficient utility-shock model}.\footnote{In empirical analysis, researchers usually make a restrictive assumption on the distribution $m$.
-Such typical implementations of mixed logit models impose strong restrictions on the data-generating process \citep{ackerberg2002unobserved}.}